 Sometimes lenders will use alternative underwriting methods to help their client get a personal installment loan approval.
 If your credit score is at the lower end of the FICO scoring scale, you may still have a fair shot at getting your personal loan approved.
 If you have excessive debt but a lender can see that you are consistent when it comes to paying your bills on time, that is something that works in your favor.
 You stand an even better chance of getting your personal loan approved when you can provide proof to show that your income is high enough for you to be able to manage your debt and repay it.

 What to care about when searching?

 As you search for a personal installment loan approval, you should be mindful that there are lenders who use out of the box underwriting methods.
-There are some lenders who will use your career experience, education level, financial history and monthly income to determine whether to extend a credit to you.
+There are some lenders who will use your career experience, education level, financial history, and monthly income to determine whether to extend credit to you.
 There are also lenders who will consider your future potential for creditworthiness.
 All of those instead of concentrating solely on your previous financial history.
 However, you need to be careful as many of these lenders will attach large fees and high interest.
 You need to make sure you review the payment schedule and evaluate it.
 Make sure it is not overly aggressive and would not put you in danger harming your financial health.

 Ways to Improve Chances of Personal Loan Approval

 Your credit score also plays a major role in the type of loan you are qualified to get.
 It also determines how much your interest rate will be.
 Your FICO score can range anywhere from 300 to 850.
 The better your scores are the greater your chances are of getting a personal installment loan approval.
 If you decide to shop personal loans for my credit, one of the things credit counselors suggest is that you work on improving your credit score.
 This will indeed increase your chances of more loan shop approvals, through their participating lenders.